 The serendipitous events that shape our lives are inescapable.
 During my career, I have been swept and swayed by these influences and have tried not to fight them but to embrace them.
 These ever-present and ever-changing forces underscore the truism that nothing we can plan in life is ever as special as the unintended route we ultimately take.
 Dan Gilbert, the eminent social psychologist at Harvard University, was once asked, “What’s the key to success?”
 His immediate reply: “Get lucky.
 Accidentally find yourself at the right place at the right time.”
 The idea here is that while we’d like to think we are the architects of our own destiny, we are more the product of forces beyond our control than we would like to think.
 Gilbert later went on to explain this idea more fully in his best-selling book entitled, appropriately enough, Stumbling on Happiness (Gilbert, 2007).

 “Serendipity,” wrote scientist Pek van Andel, “is the art of discovering an unsought finding.”
 Many unsought events had to come together for George Goethals and me to embark on our exploration of heroes.
-The beautiful orchestration of unpursued circumstances led to the books and articles on heroism that we published (Allison & Goethals, 2008, 2011, 2013, in press; Goethals & Allison, 2012; Goethals, Allison, Kramer, & Messick, in press).
+The beautiful orchestration of unpursued circumstances led to the books and articles on heroism that we published (Allison & Goethals, 2008, 2011, 2013, 2015; Goethals & Allison, 2012, 2015; Goethals, Allison, Kramer, & Messick, 2015).
 The wondrous thing about serendipity is that it has our best interests in mind, as long as we trust it.
 We need only remain open to receiving, and capitalizing on, the unexpected gifts and opportunities that sly happenstance throws our way.

 Allison, S. T., Eylon, D., Beggan, J.K., & Bachelder, J. (2009).
 The demise of leadership: Positivity and negativity in evaluations of dead leaders.
 The Leadership Quarterly, 20, 115-129.